-(The site is still developing but I’ll give you a sneek peak at the reasons why Pass the Olives has any meaning at all.)
+(The site is still developing but I’ll give you a sneek peek at the reasons why Pass the Olives has any meaning at all.)

 At Abraham Lincoln High School in Des Moines, Iowa, I spent as much time as I could in the art room.
 All of my study halls, after school as long as the building was open, and extra hours with pink permission slips claiming emergency need.

-Seeing my blank expression, Larry said, “You are like an olive.
+Seeing my blank expression, Mr. Hoffman said, “You are like an olive.
 People either like you or hate you.
 Your taste is distinctive and has no substitute.”

 At sixteen, all I understood was that I stood out.
 A little olive sitting alone on a big canvas.
 This is not what a sixteen-year-old wants to hear—then or now.
 In a world of mostly apples with a few peaches and raisins mixed in, it was years before I could understand that it isn’t the worst thing to be an olive.